 - 1 teaspoon coarse sea salt (like sel gris)

 - Fill a medium pot with water and salt it generously.
 Taste the water – it should remind you of an accidental ocean gulp.
 Add the rutabaga and carrots, and bring to a boil.
 Boil for about 15 minutes, or until the vegetables are fork-tender.

 - Use a slotted spoon to transfer the vegetables from the pot to a food processor.
 (Save the broth for making soup).

-- Add the tahini, garlic, lemon juice and miso to the food processor.
-Whip into a puree.
+- Add the tahini, garlic, 2 tablespoons of the lemon juice and white miso to the food processor.
+Whiz into a puree.

-- While blending, pour the olive oil in a steady stream to bind the flavors and create a smoother consistency.
+- While blending, pour the remaining 2 tablespoons of olive oil in a steady stream to bind the flavors and create a smoother consistency.
 If the hummus is too thick, add a tablespoon of the vegetable broth at a time.

-- Garnish with a swirl of olive oil and sesame seeds, thyme, red pepper flakes and sea salt.
+- Garnish with a drizzle of olive oil, and scatter toasted sesame seeds, thyme, red pepper flakes and sea salt over top.

 - Serve immediately or chill and serve with bread.